 The second story is attributed to Thomas Sullivan in 1908, a New York tea and coffee merchant who sent out tastings of his tea in small sample bags and customers assumed they were meant to place the whole bags in their pots.
 Because the sample pouches were silky and porous, the leaves still infused their water and customers found them convenient as there was no need for a messy teapot or strainer.
 With feedback from his accidental product testers, he started making tea bags from gauze and then paper.

 While it’s unclear how the first tea bags became popular, by the early 1920s they were being successfully marketed throughout America.
 Several improvements were even made by this point, such as providing two different sizes of tea bags, a large one with enough tea for a standard teapot and a small bag meant for only a single cup, plus attaching both with strings and tags for easy removal after steeping.

 WHAT KIND OF TEA IS IN A TEA BAG?

 One of the best features of tea bags is their versatility.
 Tea bags can contain any and all types of tea leaves!
 The most popular tea bags range from strong black tea blends such as English Breakfast or Earl Grey to light herbal infusions like peppermint tea or chamomile.
 However, the best bagged teas are any type of tea that taste good to you!
-Because tea bags make whipping up a single cup of tea quick and easy, experiment with different, exciting blends such as a Raspberry Oolong by Shantea Thyme or this Ginger Mint Fusion Green Tea by Tanzania Tea Collection.
+Because tea bags make whipping up a single cup of tea quick and easy, experiment with different, exciting blends such as a Raspberry Oolong by Shantea Thyme.
 Or, you can even make your own tea bags out of your favorite loose leaf teas, and even mix and match them, with these biodegradable paper filters.

 HOW TO STEEP TEA BAGS